kkossev/Hubitat/Drivers/Tuya Contact Sensor/README.md

 # Tuya Zigbee Contact Sensor++ w/ healthStatus driver for Hubitat

+Most of the Zigbee contact sensors on the market (including Tuya TS0203) that use the standard IAS zone messaging are natively supported in Hubitat by the inbuilt **Generic Zigbee Contact Sensor** driver.
+This custom  driver provides support for the non-standard Tuya-specific contact sensors (TS0601), but works also with IAS sensors made by Tuya (TS0203) and most of the other manufacturers, adding [device healthStatus](https://community.hubitat.com/t/project-alpha-device-health-status/111817) (online/offline) monitoring.
+It also allows battery reporting configuration for some of the models.

-The recommended way to install the driver is Hubitat Package Manager ([HPM](https://community.hubitat.com/t/beta-hubitat-package-manager/38016)).
+The recommended way to install the driver is from Hubitat Package Manager ([HPM](https://community.hubitat.com/t/beta-hubitat-package-manager/38016)).
 Search for "Tuya Zigbee Contact Sensor++" or by tag "Zigbee".
+If you have already installed this driver manually, do a "Match Up" in HPM first and then Update.

 Driver code is availabe in Github: [link](https://raw.githubusercontent.com/kkossev/Hubitat/main/Drivers/Tuya%20Contact%20Sensor/Tuya%20Contact%20Sensor.groovy)